Pavelioso/pavelioso.github.io/_posts/2017-10-27-VR-visualizer.markdown

 ## What is this?

-We were approached by a VR company that they want us to create an "Automotive Holodeck", that would be used to present their VR technology.
+We were approached by a VR headset company that wanted us to create an "Automotive Holodeck", that would be used screen content to present their VR technology.
 The VR headset had almost 10000 pixels on horizontal axis, so performance was of the utmost importance - basically the "holodeck" had to be realistic, but take as little of horsepower to render.

 <div class="gallery-box">